Elam Rotem: Life and career

-In addition, Rotem operates a YouTube channel named "Putzimputzim" where he uploads comedic children's songs that he wrote and performed.
+In addition, Rotem operates a YouTube channel named "Putzimputzim" where he uploads comedic songs that he wrote and performed, some to ancient compositions and some original songs.

 Compositions

 Rotem has composed major works in the Italian style of the turn of the 17th century, based on biblical texts in the original Hebrew.
 Hebrew works were composed at that time by the Mantuan composer, Salomone Rossi.

 Whilst countless compositions have been written based on biblical texts, Rotem's works are unique, both in his use of the late Renaissance style in the 21st century and in his adherence to the original Hebrew texts.